This on-page SEO checklist will guide you to improve your SEO ranking in 2020. Use the 25+ SEO checklist to kick start your SEO strategy!

 It is essential to select the right keywords to target, as it can make or break your entire on-page SEO strategy.

 Keyword research helps you find the right keywords to be included in your content.
-Let’s start with entering your topic in the Keyword Intelligence module.
+Let’s start with entering your topic in Keyword Intelligence.

 Use the results that you’ve retrieved to brainstorm the terms that your potential customers might be searching for.
 The related keywords are the terms that people search for in relation to your topic.